HasibullahFathi/hangman-game/README.md

 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game)).

 ## Features
-- Choose the game level
+- Choose the game level:
     - Get the user input to select the game level.
-    - Select word from the three separate words lists according to the specified game level.
+    - Select a word from the three separate word lists according to the specified game level.

 - Visual Feedback:
     - The game uses ASCII art to visually represent the hangman.
     - The hangman diagram progresses with each incorrect guess, providing clear visual feedback on your progress.

-- input validation and error hundling
+- Input Validation and Error Handling:
-    - User can not enter numbers or characters other than alphabetic letters.
+    - Users cannot enter numbers or characters other than alphabetic letters.
-    - User must choose a valid game level to play the game.
+    - Users must choose a valid game level to play the game.
-    - User must enter a single letter to guess the word.
+    - Users must enter a single letter to guess the word.
-    - To Play Again the game user must enter Y for continue or N for exit.
+    - To play again, users must enter 'Y' to continue or 'N' to exit.
-    - All the error messages are clear to guide the user (user experience).
+    - All error messages are clear and guide the user for a better user experience.

 - Color-Coded Messages:
     - The game uses 'colorama' for colored terminal text to make the game more engaging.
     - Different colors are used for prompts and results (e.g., red for errors, green for win messages).